-As teams and organizations begin to transition to working online, the need for well designed and effectively facilitated meetings and workshops rises.
-Unstructured or poorly run virtual meetings can lead to wasted time and frustrated teams.
+As teams and organizations begin to transition to working online, the need for well-designed and effectively facilitated remote sessions rises.
+Unstructured or poorly run virtual meetings can lead to wasted time, frustrated teams and ineffective outcomes.

-In this post, we’ll explain what remote facilitation is, why it’s useful, and guide you through the process of designing and running great online workshops and remote meetings.
+In this post, we’ll explain what remote facilitation is, why it’s an important skill, and guide you through the process of designing and running great online workshops and remote meetings.

 - Why might we need to run virtual workshops?

 - What might I facilitate remotely?

 - Benefits of virtual workshops and online meetings

 - What are the challenges of running a virtual workshop?

 - How to design a virtual workshop